cobi-bike/DevKit/README.md

 A collection of Open Source components to develop [modules](https://cobi.bike/devkit) for [COBI](https://cobi.bike) – the perfect fusion of smartphone and bike.

-## Interactive Demo: Learn the basics
+## Interactive Demo: Learn the fundamentals 💡

 Here's the quickest way to learn the COBI DevKit principle without writing any code:

 1. Launch [Google Chrome](https://chrome.com) and install the [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno)
 2. Navigate to our [example module](https://codepen.io) on [codepen.io](https://codepen.io)
 3. Open the [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) alongside the example in your Chrome browser window
 4. In the DevKit Extension, change location coordinates and hit thumb controller buttons to see COBI.js in action.
-This simulates data that will later be provided by COBI to your module when riding on a bike.
+This simulates data and interaction events that will later be provided by the COBI system when riding on a bike.

-Bonus points for directly tweaking the code e.g. subscribing to additional data from the COBI.js data stream or adding fancy visualizations!
+Bonus points for directly tweaking the code e.g. subscribing to additional data from the COBI.js data stream.

-## Let's get started with your first project
+## Let's get started with your first project 🚀

 It only takes a few lines of javascript to turn web apps into a COBI module: